-Black Widow, the 24th film in the Marvel Cinematic Universe, starring Scarlett Johansson as Natasha Romanoff / Black Widow alongside Florence Pugh, Rachel Weisz, and others, is being released by Walt Disney Studios Motion Pictures (under the Marvel Studios label) on Friday, July 9, 2021 (with some early theatrical screenings on Thursday, July 8).
+Black Widow, the 24th film in the Marvel Cinematic Universe, starring Scarlett Johansson as Natasha Romanoff / Black Widow alongside Florence Pugh, Rachel Weisz, and others, was released by Walt Disney Studios Motion Pictures (under the Marvel Studios label) on Friday, July 9, 2021 (with some early theatrical screenings on Thursday, July 8).

 Over the past year, most studios have offered "Home Premiere" premium video-on-demand (PVOD) rentals alongside (or shortly after) theatrical releases.
 These rentals have generally been available for a flat fee, typically about $25 or rarely $30, on services like iTunes, Google Play, and cable video-on-demand.

 However, The Walt Disney Company, the parent company of Marvel, has gone its own way with Disney+ Premier Access.
-This requires both a subscription to the Disney+ streaming service – currently $11.99 per month or $119.99 per year – plus an additional one-time fee of $34.99 specifically to watch Black Widow.
+This required both a subscription to the Disney+ streaming service – currently $11.99 per month or $119.99 per year – plus an additional one-time fee of $34.99 specifically to watch Black Widow.
 (All prices in this post are in Canadian dollars, and are before applicable sales taxes.)

 There is, however, an important distinction from other PVOD rentals, which usually expire 48 hours after you first press "play".
-With the Premier Access fee paid, you can watch Black Widow as many times as you'd like from home, as long as you stay subscribed to Disney+.
+With the Premier Access fee paid, you could watch Black Widow as many times as you'd like from home, as long as you stay subscribed to Disney+.

-Earlier Premier Access releases like Mulan and Raya and the Last Dragon were also made available to purchase through retailers like the Apple TV / iTunes Store and cable on-demand providers like Rogers a couple of months after their theatrical releases, for about the same price as they were offered on Disney+, but without the need to stay subscribed to that particular streaming service.
+Earlier Premier Access releases like Mulan were also made available to purchase through retailers like the Apple TV / iTunes Store and cable on-demand providers like Rogers a couple of months after their theatrical releases, for about the same price as they were offered on Disney+, but without the need to stay subscribed to that particular streaming service.

 Unlike some other studios' films which are available on different streaming services like Crave and Netflix in different time periods or "windows", we expect that Disney+ will be the only subscription streaming service that will carry new films from Marvel Studios and most other Disney divisions from 2019 onwards.
 (Some films from 20th Century Studios, which Disney bought in 2019, may continue to go to Crave first for a few more years under a pre-existing deal.)